Is Your Bearded Dragon Paralyzed?

 Is your bearded dragon paralyzed?
 There are a number of things that can lead to a paralyzed bearded dragon and this post looks at those things and how to help your bearded dragon recover if possible.

 12 Possible Reasons And What Action You Should Take

 If your bearded dragon is not walking properly you can be forgiven for being quite anxious.
-A paralysed bearded dragon is a very sick bearded dragon.
-There are a number of reasons that a bearded dragon can be paralysed which we’ll go into in this article.
+A paralyzed bearded dragon is a very sick bearded dragon.
+There are a number of reasons that a bearded dragon can be paralyzed which we’ll go into in this article.

-Usually, paralysed bearded dragons present with their hind legs paralysed.
-It’s rare, but not unheard of, for all four limbs to be paralysed.
-Paralysed bearded dragons with all four limbs paralysed are at much greater danger of imminent death than those with the hind limbs paralysed.
+Usually, paralyzed bearded dragons present with their hind legs paralyzed.
+It’s rare, but not unheard of, for all four limbs to be paralyzed.
+Paralyzed bearded dragons with all four limbs paralyzed are at much greater danger of imminent death than those with just the hind limbs not functioning.

 Impaction is one of the most common causes of paralysis in bearded dragons.
 We’ve classed it as impaction but the reality is a little more subtle.
 Although paralysis of a bearded dragon can occur through regular impaction (for more information about impaction itself, see our main Impaction article here) it’s more likely to be as a result of the bearded dragon eating something that’s too big for it.